-- a luteinising hormone-releasing hormone agonist (LHRHa) drug called Goserelin, to suppress the ovaries
+- a luteinizing hormone-releasing hormone agonist drug called Goserelin, which suppresses the ovaries

 Hormone treatment may affect a woman's future fertility.

-Targeted drugs destroy specific types of breast cancer.
-Examples include trastuzumab (Herceptin), lapatinib (Tykerb), and bevacizumab (Avastin).
-These drugs are all used for different purposes.
+Targeted drugs can destroy specific types of breast cancer.
+Examples of such drugs include trastuzumab (Herceptin), lapatinib (Tykerb), and bevacizumab (Avastin).
+Doctors administer these drugs for different purposes.

 With treatment, a woman who receives a diagnosis of stage 0 or stage 1 breast cancer has an almost almost 100 percent chance of surviving for at least 5 years.